top of page

 The Education of a Sport’s Parent - Top Ten suggestions for developing the athlete’s mindset

-4. Children get sad when they lose a game.
-That is OK.
-Losing is part of life and learning to leverage disappointment is best accomplished when young.
-AMB: Consistently “getting back on the horse” is a great life habit.
+4. It is natural for children to feel sad when they lose a game, and that is perfectly fine.
+Experiencing loss is an inevitable part of life, and learning to process and leverage disappointment at a young age helps build resilience and emotional strength.
+These moments teach children that setbacks are not the end but opportunities to learn, grow, and try again with renewed effort.
+Athlete's Mindset: Consistently “getting back on the horse” is a great life habit.
 Learning to use disappointment as a motivator is a great life skill.

-5. Encourage children to play sports where getting hit on the head by another player is a foul or an accident, and NOT an expected part of the game.
-Take care of the brain, your kids will need it!
-AMB: Thoughtful sports choice teaches resource and risk management.
+5. Encourage children to participate in sports where being hit on the head by another player is either a foul or an accident, rather than an accepted or routine part of the game.
+Protecting their brain is essential, as it will serve them throughout their lives in ways far more important than any single game or season.
+Thoughtful sports choices prioritize long-term well-being while still allowing children to enjoy competition and physical activity.
+Athlete's Mindset: Thoughtful sports choice teaches resource and risk management.

-10. Finally, if your child possesses the desire and aptitude to play college sports, I suggest: a) Have them consider colleges where they can get good grades.
-Avoid using sports to get into a stretch school. b) Go to a college where they will likely get playing time. c) Unless they are a bonafide professional prospect, encourage them to play for a college that emphasizes the student part of the STUDENT-athlete mission.
-Seek a balance between sports, academics, and social life.
-D3 and some D1 programs often offer a better balance.
-Many “higher level” D1 programs are geared more toward professional prospects and/or professionalized coaches.
-There is an old saying, “If you are not paying for the product, you ARE the product!”
-In D1 sports, your child could have the worst of both worlds, both being a sports performance product AND paying for it as a non-pro path athlete.
-AMB: Bottom line, only go into D1 college sports with your eyes WIDE open.
+10. If your child has both the desire and the aptitude to play college sports, consider the following advice: First, prioritize colleges where they can excel academically, avoiding the temptation to use sports as a means to gain admission to a school beyond their academic comfort zone.
+Second, choose a college where they are likely to get meaningful playing time, as this enhances their overall experience and development.
+Third, unless your child is a bona fide professional prospect, encourage them to select a college that emphasizes the "student" aspect of being a student-athlete, ensuring a healthy balance between sports, academics, and social life.
+Division III and some Division I programs often strike this balance better than high-level Division I programs, which tend to focus on professional prospects and may operate with a professionalized coaching mentality.
+Remember the old adage: “If you are not paying for the product, you are the product.”
+In some Division I programs, your child could face the dual challenge of being treated as a sports product while still paying for their education as a non-professional athlete, which is rarely an ideal situation.
+Athlete's Mindset: Bottom line, only go into D1 college sports with your eyes WIDE open.

 Most importantly… enjoy your children’s great enthusiasms and their sport-enabled growth.
 You will be running your victory lap all too soon!

-I have been blessed by so many great people contributing to “The Education of THIS Sport’s Parent.”
-Below is an incomplete list:
+I am deeply grateful to the many individuals who have contributed to “The Education of THIS Sport’s Parent.”
+Below is just a partial list:

-Patti, my amazing wife - Your tireless dedication made our children’s athlete mindset a reality.
-Your cross-country running experience continues to be an inspiration.
+Patti, my incredible wife—Your unwavering dedication turned our children’s athlete mindset into a reality, and your cross-country running experience remains an enduring inspiration.

-Neal Abravanel and Michele Claude - you both ran an exceptional basketball referee program.
-Our children are so lucky to be graduates.
+Neal Abravanel and Michele Claude—You both led an outstanding basketball referee program.
+Our children are fortunate to count themselves among your graduates.

-Sheri Landfair - a gifted swim club leader who taught our children responsibility, leadership, and the value of hard work.
+Sheri Landfair—A talented swim club leader who instilled responsibility, leadership, and the value of hard work in our children.

-Joshua Culver - an amazing track coach who taught my Josh to push himself beyond.
+Joshua Culver—An inspiring track coach who taught Josh to push himself to new limits.

-Justin Chezem - the perfect college coach for Daniel.
-You have done a great job taking over for Steve Shaw and you have a bright coaching future.
+Justin Chezem—An ideal college coach for Daniel, who has done an excellent job succeeding Steve Shaw and has a bright coaching future.

-Porter Hulett - my late Dad taught me the athlete’s mindset and the love of the sport.
+Porter Hulett—My late father, who imparted the athlete’s mindset and a lifelong love of sports.

-Finally, we are fortunate for the many coaches, teachers, administrators, and volunteers who are an important part of our children’s athlete mindset foundation.
+Finally, I am thankful for the many coaches, teachers, administrators, and volunteers who have been vital in shaping our children’s athlete mindset foundation.

 Some of my favorite sports resources: